Overview

 Treatments

+Voyeurism is defined as the achievement of sexual arousal in an adult by observing people who are naked.
 When voyeuristic interests are not acted on or only initiated with consenting parties, they do not necessarily require treatment unless they cause an individual distress.
-While treatment for voyeuristic disorder may sometimes start following legal issues, proactive mental health care is crucial and can include therapies like cognitive-behavioral therapy (CBT),3 which focuses on altering destructive behaviors and managing compulsive sexual urges.
+While treatment for voyeuristic disorder may sometimes start following legal issues, proactive mental health care is crucial and can include therapies like cognitive-behavioral therapy (CBT),3 which focuses on altering destructive behaviors and managing compulsive sexual or voyeuristic urges.
 Individuals experiencing symptoms of voyeuristic disorder are encouraged to seek psychological evaluation and treatment early.
-Treatment may include therapy, medication, and support groups.
+Treatment for voyeuristic disorder may include therapy, medication, and support groups.

 Individuals with voyeuristic disorder may also participate in sex therapy, where they can work with a certified sex therapist who is trained in paraphilias.
 A mental health professional certified by the American Association of Sexuality Educators, Counselors, and Therapists is specially trained to support clients in developing healthy sex behaviors.
-AASECT-certified sex therapists are trained to assess, diagnose, and provide in-depth therapy for patients who are experiencing sexual disorders and challenges.
+AASECT-certified sex therapists are trained to assess, diagnose, and provide in-depth therapy for patients who are experiencing sexual disorders and challenges, like voyeuristic disorder.

 Medication